Family Educational Rights and Privacy Act (FERPA) Annual Notice

-The right to provide written consent before the College discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent in certain situations.
-For a complete copy of FERPA listing all such exceptions, please request this from the Registrar’s Office.
+- The right to provide written consent before the College discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent in certain situations.
+For a complete copy of FERPA listing all such exceptions, please request this from the Office of the Registrar.
 The following is a description of some of those exceptions:

 The College may in its discretion disclose education records without the student’s consent to the parents of a student who is a dependent upon one or both parents for U.S. Federal income tax purposes, as defined in Section 152 of the Internal Revenue Code of 1954.
 A form certifying tax dependency/independency is provided to each entering student.
 The designation made by the entering student will remain in effect for the duration of the student’s time at the College, unless the student notifies the College in writing of a change in tax dependency or unless a parent provides documentation to the contrary.
 Supporting documentation satisfactory to the College may be required at any time.
 The College must be notified immediately of any change of a student’s dependency status.

 As permitted by FERPA, “directory information” may be disclosed by the College for any purpose at its discretion.
 Bennington College designates the following categories of student information as public or “Directory Information”:

 - Major field of study

 - Past and present participation in officially recognized sports and activities